 - Electronic Delivery: In some states or lease agreements, you may send the notice via email or text message, though this is not universally accepted.
 Ensure that this method complies with your local laws and lease terms.

-If a tenant refuses access, a landlord may need to obtain a court order to enter.
+Tenants are generally not allowed to unreasonably withhold consent to the landlord to enter the rental unit.
+If the tenant refuses access, a landlord may need to obtain a court order to enter.

 Step 5 – Confirm Compliance with Tenants’ Rights